garygangwu/self_driving_behavioral_cloning/README.md

 ### Extra road training

-The first simulator road is quite smooth with few sharp turn and difficult images to train.
-However, the second simulator road
+The first simulator road is smooth with few sharp turn, and so I only need to drive the car for a couple cycle to complete the training.
+The result works pretty well.
+However, the second simulator road is a lot harder, not only with sharp turns, but also multiple roads in the same images and thus making the model confused on which one is the right path.

-Additional training data collection for the tough driving parts

 ## Evaluation